codio-templates/processing-demo/.guides/content/Printing-the-Meal-2-88ec.md

 ## More than Two Items Were Served

 If more than two items are served, then you need a comma-separated list.
 The first item should be capitalized followed by a comma and a space.
 The next items are followed by commas and spaces.
 The final item in the list is prefaced with `and`.
 No comma is used after the last item.
 The sentence ends with `" were served with the meal."`.
-Remember, the final print statement needs to add a new line character.
-Be sure that it does not have `end=""` in it.
+Start by using an `else` statement to capture all instances where the size of `course` is greater than 2.

 ```java
   void printCourse(ArrayList<String> course, String name) {